How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 backyard Christmas trees in the snow

-If your page makes it easy for AI to quote a clean answer… and then guides the user to the next step… you get picked.
+If your page makes it easy for an AI to quote a clean answer—and then guides the user to the next logical step—you get picked.

 Watch the Breakdown: